LarryGF/terraHom/README.md

 - Flash Debian GNU/Linux 11 (bullseye) arm64 to the Raspberry Pi
 - Connect the Raspberry Pi to your network
-- Setup passwordless SSH access to the Pi.
+- Setup passwordless SSH access to the Pi (you will need an SSH keypair for this).

     ```shell
     ssh-copy-id pi@<NODE_IP>
     ```

 - Create an account on duckdns.org
 - Create your subdomain on duckdns.org, save your subdomain and your token
+- Point your subdomain to your external IP address (this won't work if your public IP address is NATed by your ISP)
+  - If your public IP is being NATed consider upgrading to a fixed IP address or modifying the values to deploy with celf signed certificates

 ## Deployment